Weethley

 Weethley is a village and former civil parish on the B4088 road, now in the parish of Arrow with Weethley, in the Stratford-on-Avon district, in the county of Warwickshire, England.
 Weethley has a chapel of ease called St James's, Weethley.
 In 2001 the parish had a population of 17.
 On 1 April 2004 the parish was abolished and merged with Arrow to form "Arrow with Weethley".
+The cricketer Frank Field, who played 264 first-class matches for Warwickshire between 1897 and 1920, was born in the village.